Meganwu/AutoOSS/README.md

 It consists of the interface to remote connection to STM/AFM software to monitor STM, target detection.

 ## rl_module
-The reinforcement learning module was aimed to optimize manipulation parameters.
+The reinforcement learning module aims to optimize manipulation parameters.

 ## img_module
-Neural network models based on ResNet18 were designed to identify reactants and products, where bayesian optimization technique was used to optimize hyperparameters like learning rate.
+Neural network models based on ResNet18 can be applied to identify reactants and products, where bayesian optimization technique is used to optimize hyperparameters like learning rate.

 ## params
 The optimized neural network parameters of image classifiers were uploaded to evalute the protrusion in STM images.